AidySun/MySQL/README.md

 ## Execute Path
 * Connector
-  * long-time transation will cause OOM
+  * long-time transaction will cause OOM
-  * solutions for long-time transation
+  * solutions for long-time transaction
     * disconnect termly
     * `mysql_reset_connect` (after v5.7) will reset to status as just connected.
 No reconnection and authentication needed.
 * Cache  -  Analyzer